 two students walking outside a building on campus

-Kinesiology in Coaching, Minor
+Coaching, Minor

 The Minor in Coaching provides students the education and experience needed to obtain an entry-level coaching position.
 In addition, courses selected provide the knowledge needed to complete the American Sport Education Program (ASEP) national coaching certification exam.
 The Minor in Coaching is aligned with the National Association for Sport and Physical Education (NASPE) standards.